Trigger warning: Doggy deaths! Don’t worry! It’s fiction!

-Duke tears into a fellow pit bull’s neck while Rocket, a thicker than normal Doberman, launches his jaws into one of its hind legs, sloppily severing it like it’s nothing more than a dried branch of pine.
+Duke tears into a fellow pit bull’s neck while Rocket, a thick Doberman, launches his jaws into one of its hind legs, sloppily severing it like it’s nothing more than a dried branch of pine.

 Dozens of our dogs converge on the injured pit bull, a leader of their pack, it seems, and tear it to pieces.